RosalesRM/ABIChallenge/README.md

 # ABIChallenge_MauricioRosales
-This repo is related t AB InBev MLOps Challenge v7
+This repo is related to AB InBev MLOps Challenge v7